Goodbye Broadway

 Goodbye Broadway is a 1938 American comedy film.
 The movie is based on the play The Shannons of Broadway written by actor (and ex-vaudevillian) James Gleason.
 A previous film had been made of the play entitled The Shannons of Broadway.

 Plot

-Molly and Pat Malloy, a married couple of famed vaudeville performers on the verge of retirement, arrive in a small Connecticut town to play a show, When they're insulted by the clerk of the shabby local hotel, the Malloys buy the hotel just for the satisfaction of firing him.
-But this aggravates the local realtor who's had his eye on the property.
-For revenge, the realtor places an ad in Variety that the Malloys are providing free room and board for any of their eccentric old vaudeville friends who might show up.
-Many do.
+Molly and Pat Malloy, a married couple of celebrated vaudeville performers nearing retirement, arrive in a small Connecticut town to perform a show.
+After being insulted by the clerk at a run-down local hotel, they decide to buy the hotel, mainly so they can fire him.
+This frustrates a local realtor who had hoped to acquire the property himself.
+In retaliation, he places an advertisement in Variety claiming that the Malloys are offering free room and board to their old vaudeville friends.
+Soon, a number of eccentric performers arrive at the hotel, creating an unexpected and chaotic situation for the Malloys.